CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 We are running a small CTF, Werewolf and some workshops to help you make the most of the event!

+### CTF

+We have a few security challenges available.
+They'll be shared in the `#ctf` channel!

+Purely exploitation based and with no frustrating steganography :)

+### Werewolf

+It's not a Hackathon unless you have a game of Werewolf going!

+If you aren't familiar with the game, check it out <a href="https://en.wikipedia.org/wiki/Mafia_(party_game)">here.</a>

 ## Communications

 ### Discord